powerjg/learning_gem5/part3/MSI/cache-actions.rst

 Finally, we need to specify the message size (from ``mem/protocol/RubySlicc_Exports.sm``) and set ourselves as the requestor.
 By setting this ``machineID`` as the requestor, it will allow the directory to respond to this cache or forward it to another cache to respond to this request.

 Similarly, we can create actions for sending other get and put requests.
+Note that get requests represent requests for data and put requests represent requests where we downgrading or evicting our copy of the data.

 .. code-block:: c++